-The Company's profitability is dependent, in large part, on the Company's ability to make pricing decisions regarding its products that, on one hand encourage consumers to buy, yet on the other hand recoup development and other costs associated with those products.
-Products that are priced too high will not sell and products priced too low will not generate an adequate return.
+The Company's profitability is dependent, in large part, on the Company's ability to make pricing and promotion decisions regarding its products that, on one hand encourage consumers to buy, yet on the other hand recoup development and other costs associated with those products.
+Products that are priced too high relative to competition will lose market share and products priced too low will not generate an adequate rate of return.
 Accordingly, any failure by the Company to properly price its products could have a material adverse effect on the Company's financial condition and results of operations.
-(See "Risk Factors" in the Company's Management Discussion and Analysis for the year ending December 31, 2023).
+(See "Risk Factors" in the Company's 2024 Annual MD&A).